Homemade Quiche Crust with Butter (Shortcrust Pastry)

-A flakey and buttery quiche crust recipe.
-An easy recipe that shows exactly how to make the perfect crust for your quiche.
+A flaky and buttery quiche crust recipe.
+A classic French homemade recipe with all the tips and tricks to make the best shortcrust pastry for your quiche.

-To make pie crust for quiche you need:
+To make flaky quiche crust, you will need:

 - All-purpose flour